fieldceleste/winery-app-redux/README.md

 ## <center> User Stories

 * As a user, I want to see a list/menu of all available kegs.
-For each keg, I want to see its name, brand, price and alcoholContent.
+For each keg, I want to see its name, brand, price and alcoholContent. √
-* As a user, I want to submit a form to add a new keg to a list.
+* As a user, I want to submit a form to add a new keg to a list.√
-* As a user, I want to be able to click on a keg to see its detail page.
+* As a user, I want to be able to click on a keg to see its detail page.√
 * As a user, I want to see how many glasses are left in a keg.
 * As a user, I want to be able to click a button next to a keg whenever I sell a glass of it.
 Glasses cannot go below 0.
+* As a user, I want the option to edit a keg's properties after entering them just in case I make a mistake. √
+* As a user, I want to be able to delete a keg.√

 <hr/>